 Want to see this in action?
 Watch below!

 If your hose is leaking from either of the fitting ends, you most likely have a bad gasket (or rubber washer) that is really easy to replace.
 In some cases, you may even be missing the gasket.
 Over time they can warp and fall out without you even noticing, so check to see if one is present.
 If not, get one!

 To remove an existing gasket, just use a flat head screwdriver to pop it out and then place a new one in, pushing it down until it’s secure.
-A secure gasket should not be able to drop out on it’s own.
-If it does, you need check the sizing of the replacement you bought, or push it in more securely.
+A secure gasket should not be able to drop out on its own.
+If it does, you need to check the sizing of the replacement you bought, or push it in more securely.
 The screwdriver can come in handy for this as well.

 Hose ends under the fittings can often warp and break from temperature fluctuations, water that freezes within the hose, or from continual flexing near and around the connections.
 Just because your hose is damaged enough to leak water doesn’t mean you need to invest in a new hose (occasionally an expensive purchase).

 If you have a hose leaking from a crack or pinhole, don’t despair.
-These are very easy to mend as long as it doesn’t span the length of the hose or you have multiple leaky sites- in which is might be easier to purchase a new hose.
+These are very easy to mend as long as it doesn’t span the length of the hose or you have multiple leaky sites, in which it might be easier to purchase a new hose.
 If you have a leak or two, simply purchase a set of hose menders and piece together your hose after cutting it apart!

 There are a few different mender kits on the market, so be sure to get the correct size.
-A helpful hint to save you from having to return a product and another trip to the hardware store: Take the cut out piece of the hose with you to the store to check fitting.
+A helpful hint to save you from having to return a product and another trip to the hardware store: Take a cut-out piece of the hose with you to the store to check the fit.

 To see how this works, watch below: